morsyxbt/Boundless-Prover-Guide/README.md

 sudo nano broker.toml
 ```

->Now we will make Changes in it according to our system and resources:

->❗Mention all the necessary configs which u have to change: Read all them very politely and change your config according to them:

-### 1. `mcycle_price`:

-* What it means:

-   This sets how much you're charging per million cycles (mcycle) when bidding on proving jobs.
-This is one of the inputs to decide the minimum price to accept for a request.

-* Tip: Decreasing the `mcycle_price` would help your Broker to bid at lower prices for proofs.
-So Keep it low

-* Ex.
-You can set it like or lower too: "0.000000000000001"

-### 2. `mcycle_price_stake_token`

-* What it means:

-     Defines which token you're pricing in (usdc) .
-This is used to determine the minimum price to accept an order when paid in staking tokens (usdc).

-* Tip: You can reduce it or increse according to u: You can keep as well: `0.000001`

-### 3. `priority_requestor_addresses`

-* What it means:

-     Priority requestor addresses that can bypass the mcycle limit and max input size limit.
-We alraedy set 4 official `priority_requestor_addresses` in our file:

-### 4. `peak_prove_khz`

-* What it means:

-     This is your GPU's maximum proving speed, in thousands of cycles per second.

-* How to set:

->You alraedy test it and got your `peak_prove_khz` here: [Benchmarking Bento](https://github.com/Mayankgg01/Boundless-Prover-Guide?tab=readme-ov-file#benchmarking-bento)

-* Edit your `peak_prove_khz` in `broker.toml`

-### 5. `max_mcycle_limit`

-* What it means:

-     This limits the maximum job size (in mcycles) you’ll accept. `(1 mcycle= 1 million cycles)` Avoids jobs that are too heavy for your hardware.
-Orders with cycles more than the set parameter will be spikked

-* Tip: You have to change this according to your System: Prover with limited resources should reduce this number cause u cant complete this big order: So If your system or u have multiple gpu then set high: like 4000-5000

-* 1 GPU users can set it like 1000-2000

-### 6. `min_deadline`

-* What it means:

-     This is a minimum number of blocks before the requested job expiration that Broker will attempt to lock a job.

->By setting the min deadline, your prover won't accept requests with a deadline less than that.

-* How to set:

->Example: min_deadline = 300 means only take jobs that expire in >5 minutes.

->If your prover is fast and stable, you can reduce to 200 to get more jobs.

-### 7. `max_concurrent_proofs`

-* What it means:

-    How many proving jobs your broker can run at the same time.
-When the numbers of running proving jobs reaches that limit, the system will pause and wait for them to get finished instead of locking more orders.

-* How to set:

->Set this based on your GPU + CPU power.

->Dont set it above 2 if you are on single GPU, If you're running multiple GPUs, you can increase this

-### 8. lockin_priority_gas

-* What it means:

-     Minimum gas fee (in wei) to send priority lock-in txs.
-Increasing it to consume more gas to outrun other bidders

-* How to set:

- >Example: `lockin_priority_gas` = 3000000000000 means 3000 Gwei.
-(0.000003 eth)

- >This is important for fast inclusion onchain.

- >Keep between 2000-4000 Gwei to stay competitive.

-* Web to Calculate it: www.alchemy.com/gwei-calculator

-### Check-out official Docs for more info regarding Broker Configuration: [Official-docs](https://docs.beboundless.xyz/provers/broker#settings-in-brokertoml)
+>Now make changes according to your specs and resources :

+### 1. mcycle_price :

+* defines the price you're bidding per million cycles (mcycle) when proving.
+This value helps determine the minimum price you're willing to accept for a job

+* Tip : Lowering this value allows your broker to bid more competitively
+* You can set it to something like "0.000000000000001" or even lower

+### 2. mcycle_price_stake_token :

+* specifies the token (e.g., usdc) used to calculate pricing for orders paid in staking tokens

+* Tip : Adjust this up or down depending on your strategy
+* Example : You can keep it like: 0.000001

+### 3. priority_requestor_addresses :

+* A list of requestor addresses that bypass the mcycle and input size limits
+* I have already included four official `priority_requestor_addresses` in this config

+### 4. peak_prove_khz :

+* Represents your GPU's maximum proving speed measured in thousands of cycles per second (kHz)

+* How to set :
+>You alraedy tested it and got your `peak_prove_khz` average above : Benchmarking Bento

+* Now edit your `peak_prove_khz` in `broker.toml` as per the average you got above

+### 5. max_mcycle_limit :

+* Controls the maximum maximum job size (in mcycles) you’ll accept `(1 mcycle= 1 million cycles)` this helps avoid assigning jobs too large for your hardware

+* Tip:
+  * If you're on a single GPU, keep it around `1000–2000`
+  *If you have multiple GPUs, set it higher, like 4000–500

+>change this according to your system - prover with limited resources should reduce this number otherwise you won't complete big orders

+### 6. min_deadline :

+* Minimum number of blocks before a job expires, below which the broker won’t attempt to lock the job

+* Example : `min_deadline = 300` means your broker will only accept jobs that expire in more than 5 minutes

+* Tip : If your setup is fast and reliable, consider lowering this to 200 to grab more jobs

+### 7. max_concurrent_proofs :

+* Controls how many jobs your broker can prove simultaneously
+* If the number of running proofs reaches this cap the broker will pause before locking new ones

+* Tip : On single-GPU systems keep this at `2` or less
+* For multi-GPU setups, you can raise it

+### 8. lockin_priority_gas :

+* Minimum gas fee (in wei) used for priority lock-in transactions.
+Higher values help you outbid others and get your lock-in confirmed faster

+* Example : `lockin_priority_gas` = 3000000000000 means 3000 Gwei (≈ 0.000003 ETH)

+* Tip : Keep it between 2000–4000 Gwei for better on-chain competition

+* Here's a web to calculate it : [GWEI_Calculator](www.alchemy.com/gwei-calculator)

 ---

-## Stop the `bento`
+## Stop `bento` :

->We will stop the `bento` to run the broker & applying config changes:
+>stop `bento` to run the broker & applying config changes :

 ```
 sudo just bento down
 ```

-### Install `foundry` before running the broker
+### Install foundry before running the broker :

-* >It will prevent you from an Error which will come at building broker:
+>This prevents from an error which comes at building broker

 ```
 sudo curl -L https://foundry.paradigm.xyz | bash -s -- --skip-confirm